What is Holiday Pay?

 - = 43.01× 6 = 258.06

-- The opportunity of Overtime: Employee can do overtime on the holidays for which they can earn one-and-a-half or even double the normal pay rate.
+- The opportunity of Overtime: Employees can do overtime on the holidays, for which they can earn one-and-a-half or even double the normal pay rate.

 - Payment for the Day-Offs: Employees will get paid even on the day off

-- Vacation Flexibility: Employees can spend quality time with their family and go on vacations.
+- Vacation Flexibility: Employees can spend quality time with their families and go on vacations.

 - The reward for Hard Work: Employees will get a reward for their hard work and consideration for the company in the form of holiday pay.
 It will encourage them to work with great enthusiasm.

 This article has been a guide to Holiday Pay and its meaning.
-Here we discuss how to calculate it along with examples and benefits.
+Here we discuss how to calculate it along with examples, rules, & benefits & compare it with overtime.
 You may learn more about financing from the following articles –